raae/queen.raae.codes/content/emails-olavea/2022-01-31-image-file/index.md

 });
 ```

-And then I use my imageFile inside my node like this.
+And then, I use my image file inside my node like this.

 ```js
 createNode({